Ornez/DatingApp/README.md

 - Authentication & Authorization with JWT
 - SignalR
 - SqLite (used during developing)
-- PostgreSQL (used as production database)
+- MS SQL Server (used as production database)

 ### Angular 14
 - SignalR